Philadelphia Becomes the First U.S. City to Ban Employers from Inquiring About Wage History

-Following on the heels of the passage of similar legislation in Massachusetts which became the first state to prohibit employers from requiring employees to disclose wage history as a condition of employment-Bill No. 160840 passed with unanimous approval by the Philadelphia City Council.
-This ordinance is the first of its kind in a United States city; however, similar legislation has been introduced in New York City and at the state level in Pennsylvania and New Jersey.
+Following on the heels of the passage of similar legislation in Massachusetts, which became the first state to prohibit employers from requiring employees to disclose wage history as a condition of employment, Bill No. 160840 passed with unanimous approval by the Philadelphia City Council.
+This ordinance is the first of its kind in a United States city; however, similar legislation since has been adopted in New York City and at the state level in New Jersey, California, and Mississippi.

 The amended ordinance makes it unlawful for an employer, employment agency, or an agent thereof to: